tagyoureit/nodejs-poolController/README.md

 ```

-To display the messages below, change the logging level to VERBOSE.
+To display the messages below, change the logging level to `VERBOSE` and enable `logConfigMessages`.
 ```
 08:47:51.606 VERBOSE Msg# 266: